TerraMA2/terrama2/README.md

 $ TERRAMA2_DEPENDENCIES_DIR="/home/user/mylibs" ./install-3rdparty-linux-ubuntu-14.04.sh
 ```

-**Note:* Don't choose as target location, a system folder such as /usr or /usr/local.
+**Note:** Don't choose as target location a system folder such as */usr* or */usr/local*.
 Try some user specifiic folder.
+The best suggestion is to replace the folder named *user* by your user name.

 ### Bash script for building all dependencies on Mac OS X Yosemite